jmdelong7/ebay-lister/README.md

 This is all personalized for my system, you can modify it and feel free to use whatever is in this project however you want.
 As of right now I do not plan on updating or maintaining this project.

-The list.py script will look for exact name matches for templates on ebay using the excel column named  “category”.
+The list.py script will look for exact name matches for templates on eBay using the Excel column named  “category”.
 I do this for 2 reasons:

 Firstly, it eliminates having to search for categories and have varying item specifics filled out.
 It is the quickest way to go to the listing page without having to look anything up.
 Overall, it improves reliability and repeatability.